netlify/zip-it-and-ship-it/README.md

   - _Type_: `string`\
   - _Default value_: `16`

-  The version of Node.js to use as the compilation target and reported execution runtime.
+  The version of Node.js to use as the compilation target for bundlers.
+This is also used to determine the runtime reported in the manifest.
 Any valid and supported Node.js version is accepted.
 Examples:

   - `14.x`
   - `16.1.0`